Treatment for prostate cancer

-Find out about how your doctor decides which treatment you need, the types of treatment you might have and treatment by risk.
+Find out about how your doctor recommends which treatment you need and the types of treatment you might have.

-You might have active surveillance if you’ve been diagnosed with an early prostate cancer that doesn't need treatment straight away.
+You might have active surveillance if you’ve been diagnosed with prostate cancer that doesn't need treatment straight away.
 Watchful waiting is another way of monitoring your cancer.

 Surgery is one of the main treatments for prostate cancer.
-You might have an operation to remove the prostate or to help to relieve the symptoms of prostate cancer.
+You usually have a radical prostatectomy.
+This means removing the whole of the prostate gland.

 Prostate cancer usually depends on testosterone to grow.
 Hormone therapy blocks or lowers the amount of testosterone in the body.